Sexually Transmitted Infections

-Sexually transmitted infections (STIs), are infections that are passed from one person to another by sexual intercourse.
-They do not always produce obvious symptoms and can produce long term complications such as pelvic pain, chronic cystitis, infertility or abnormalities of the cervix.
+Sexually transmitted infections (STIs), are infections that are passed from one person to another by sexual contact.
+They do not always produce obvious symptoms and several can produce long-term complications such as pelvic pain, chronic cystitis, infertility or abnormalities of the cervix.

 - Genital Warts (HPV)

 - Genital Herpes